drand/drand/cmd/relay-gossip/README.md

 ## Usage

-In general, you _should_ specify a `-hash` or `-group-conf` flag in order for your client to validate the randomness it receives is from the correct chain.
-There are some configurations where at least one of these flags are required.
+In general, you _should_ specify either a `-hash` or `-group-conf` flag in order for your client to validate the randomness it receives is from the correct chain.

 ### Relay gRPC